netidx/netidx-book/src/browser_views.md

 ![Buttons and Table](./browser-buttons-and-table.png)

-We'd like the toggles and their lables to line up in nice neat columns and rows, we could accomplish that with boxes, however Gtk+ has a grid container widget that makes it much easier.
+We'd like the toggles and their labels to line up in nice neat columns and rows, we could accomplish that with boxes, however Gtk+ has a grid container widget that makes it much easier.
 We can also see our first BScript looking at the properties of the first toggle button.